pigmej/statkube/README.md

 Place the settings in `settings.yaml` on in some other place and set env var `STATKUBE_SETTINGS_FILE`.
+You can also set and environment variable for every setting in settings.yaml:

+`STATKUBE_USERNAME=gitfred python statkube.py`

 ```
 usage: statkube.py [-h] [-n] [-c CSV_PATH]